SonnyRR/nuke-docker-github-registry/README.md

 ## 🏃‍♀️ Run the containers
-You can write a custom `docker-compose.yml` file or just run it:
 ```sh
 # Image built with built-in container support
 docker run -d -p 5000:8080 --name m8b magic-8-ball-api:built-in